prasser/object-selector/README.md

 Introduction
 ------
-ObjectSelector is a small, general purpose library for selecting objects from sets of objects.
+ObjectSelector is a small, general purpose Java library for selecting objects from sets of objects.
 To this end, it enables users to specify simple selection predicates.
 It supports multiple features, including: